mmomtchev/everything-json/README.md

 `.toObject()` works just like the built-in `JSON.parse()`.
 It can block the event loop for significant amounts of time.
 It is slower than the built-in parser but it allows to convert only a subtree of the main document - by first drilling down with `.get()` to reach it.

 `.toObjectAsync()` also uses the main thread to create the JavaScript object, but it periodically yields the CPU, allowing the event loop to make one full iteration - executing all pending tasks - before continuing again.
 It is capable of stopping in the middle of an array or an object, but not in the middle of a string - which should not be a problem unless the string is in the megabytes range.
-The default period is 5ms and it is configurable by setting `JSON.latency`. `.toObjectAsync()` is similar to `yieldable-json` but it is about 5 times faster.
+The default period is 5ms and it is configurable by setting `JSON.latency`. `.toObjectAsync()` is similar to `yieldable-json` but it is about 5 to 20 times faster.

 If you have a choice, always read the data as a `Buffer` instead of `string` using the `utf-8` argument of `readFile`.
 It is 3 times faster and it also avoids a second UTF8 decoding pass when parsing the JSON data. `everything-json` supports reading from a `Buffer` if the data is UTF8.